ajsimas/the-pragmatic-firewall-engineer/Core.md

 Before writing a single firewall rule, you must have a clear understanding of the network you're defending.
-This includes knowing what systems exist, how they communicate, which of those communications are critical to operations. and where your crown jewels are.
+This includes knowing what systems exist, how they communicate, which of those communications are critical to operations, and where your crown jewels are.

 1. Identify the systems and services that exist on your network.
-2. Identify various trust zones that make up your network (such as internal networks, DMZs, cloud segments, partner connections, and the public internet)
+2. Identify various trust zones that make up your network (such as internal networks, DMZs, cloud segments, partner connections, and the public internet).
 3. Map out traffic flows between your trust zones.
 Consider not just current usage, but future scalability and potential risks introduced by new services.